Nashville Historic District (Nashville, North Carolina)

-Nashville Historic District is a national historic district located at Nashville, Nash County, North Carolina.
-It encompasses 142 contributing buildings and 3 contributing structures in the rural county seat of Nashville.
-The buildings primarily date between 1890 and 1930, and include notable examples of Greek Revival, Italianate, Queen Anne, Colonial Revival, and Classical Revival style architecture.
-Located in the district are the separately listed Bissette-Cooley House and Nash County Courthouse.
+The Nashville Historic District is a historic district listed on the National Register of Historic Places, located in Nashville, the county seat of Nash County, North Carolina.
+The district encompasses 142 contributing buildings and 3 contributing structures, the majority of which date from between 1890 and 1930.
+They represent notable examples of Greek Revival, Italianate, Queen Anne, Colonial Revival, and Classical Revival architecture.

+Two properties within the district are separately listed on the National Register: the Bissette-Cooley House and the Nash County Courthouse.
 Other notable buildings include the Graphic Building (c.
-1910), Baldy Batchelor Livery Stable (c.
-1900), Weldon's Department Store (1913), Ricks-Strickland House (1890s), Squire Harper House (1868), two metal-veneered "Lustron houses," Neville-Strickland House (1907), Primitive Baptist Church, First Methodist Church (1923), and former Baptist Church.
+1910), the Baldy Batchelor Livery Stable (c.
+1900), Weldon's Department Store (1913), the Ricks-Strickland House (1890s), the Squire Harper House (1868), the Neville-Strickland House (1907), two metal-veneered Lustron houses, Primitive Baptist Church, First Methodist Church (1923), and a former Baptist Church.

-It was listed on the National Register of Historic Places in 1988.
+The Nashville Historic District was added to the National Register of Historic Places on July 22, 1987.